Nebbiolo, the indigenous grape of Piedmont

 Alba wine tours: Barolo and Barbaresco

-Some of the best Nebbiolo wine tours in Piedmont, are set in the surrounding hills of the town of Alba.
-In the same day trip one can explore the Barolo and Barbaresco wine regions.
+Some of the best Nebbiolo wine tours in Piedmont are set in the surrounding hills of the town of Alba.
+On the same day trip, one can explore the Barolo and Barbaresco wine regions.
 They are located, respectively, on the west and east side of Alba.

 On a wine tasting near Alba, one can often try Nebbiolo d’Alba and Langhe Nebbiolo which are two wines made from Nebbiolo.
 Both are made from grapes grown outside the area of production of Barolo and Barbaresco wines.
 The only difference is that Nebbiolo d’Alba comes from a larger zone (both Langhe and Roero hills), while the Langhe Nebbiolo requires vineyards located south of the Tanaro river only.

-One of the best Nebbiolo wine tours in Piedmont consist of comparing Barolo & Barbaresco with a Winemaker, two different wines both made from 100% Nebbiolo grape.
+One of the best Nebbiolo wine tours in Piedmont focuses on the comparison of Barolo vs. Barbaresco, two different wines both made from 100% Nebbiolo grape.

 Barolo is a village situated west of Alba.
-The wine of the same name can be produced in a limited zone of eleven villages only, where Barolo is the one in the middle.
-From Alba to Barolo it takes about 20 minutes by car.
+The wine of the same name can be produced in a defined zone of eleven villages only, where Barolo is the one in the middle.
+Getting from Alba to Barolo takes about 20 minutes by car.

 On the contrary, Barbaresco is a village east of Alba.
-The Barbaresco wine is obtained by grapes grown in the area facing the Tanaro river, among the villages of Barbaresco, Neive and Treiso.
+The Barbaresco wine is obtained from grapes grown in the area facing the Tanaro river, among the villages of Barbaresco, Neive, and Treiso.
 On top of that, a small part of the outskirt of Alba is also part of that zone.
 From Alba to Barbaresco it takes approximately 20 minutes or less by car.